xkamil/testSuite/README.md

 header1;header2
 data1_1;data_12
 data2_1;data2_2
-and returns object type Object[][]
+and returns object type Object

 Screenshot - takes screenshot from web browser and saves it default in /test-output/screenshots folder

 DataGenerator - used to generate random strings, numbers, etc.

-//TODO
-Mailer - used to generate mail, read recived mails and extract specified data from content